The Making of “The Man at the Counter” – Part I

 The photos shown here are only a small selection of the production stills taken during the shooting of the film.
-To see a more complete collection of these photos, please visit the gallery The Man at the Counter on my photo website.
-For additional information about my photography, please see my Facebook page at http://www.facebook.com/PhilHaberPhotography.
+To see a more complete collection of these photos, please visit the gallery The Man at the Counter on my photography website.
+For additional information about my photography, please also see my photography Facebook page.

 (CONTINUED IN PART II — https://philhaber.com/2011/09/21/the-making-of-the-man-at-the-counter-part-ii/.)